tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 One of the most prevalent character encodings is ASCII (American Standard Code for Information Interchange), which was first published in 1963.
 It has its roots in telegraphic codes.
-Based on the English alphabet it encodes 128 characters into 7-bit integers.
+Based on the English alphabet it encodes 128 characters into 7-bit integers (:numref:`ASCII_Code_Chart-Quick_ref_card`).
 These characters include: 0-9, a-z, A-Z, the space character, punctuation symbols and control codes for operating Teletype machines.

+.. _ASCII_Code_Chart-Quick_ref_card:
 .. figure:: images/ASCII_Code_Chart-Quick_ref_card.png
    :alt: ASII code chart quick reference card.